polydawn/rio/doc/dev/README.md

 big picture
 -----------

+### Filesets and packed Wares

 `rio` handles data in two catagorically different ways:

 - Sets of files, unpacked on a real filesystem on your host
 - Packed "wares", which represent sets of files and all their metadata, but are organized in (furious handwaving and abstractions) some other way.

 Packed "wares" are content-addressable: `WareID`s are hashes.

+Filesets are often cached by the content-addressable WareID they were unpacked from, but aren't exactly themselves considered content-addressable, because...

 ### universal IDs